scodec/scodec.github.io/guide/Combined+Pages.md

 ## Getting Source, Binaries, and Docs

 Each of the modules are available on GitHub under the [scodec organization](http://github.com/scodec).
-Binaries are published to Maven Central under the group id `org.typelevel`.
-ScalaDoc is available for online browsing at [typelevel.org](http://docs.typelevel.org/api/scodec/).
+Binaries are published to Maven Central under the group id `org.scodec`.
+ScalaDoc is available for online browsing at [typelevel.org](http://scodec.org/api/).
 The ScalaDoc has a lot of detail, especially in package level documentation.

-All of the modules adhere to the Typelevel binary compatibility guidelines.
+All of the modules adhere to binary compatibility rules.
 In short, versions that share the same major.minor version number are forward binary compatible.
 An exception to this rule is major version 0, which indicates that no binary compatibility is guaranteed from version to version.
 For example, code that was compiled against scodec-bits 1.0.1 will function with 1.0.4 but not necessarily 1.0.0 or 1.1.0.

-## Getting Help / Community
+## Getting Help

 To get help with scodec, consider using the [Typelevel mailing list](https://groups.google.com/forum/#!forum/typelevel), using the [scodec tag on StackOverflow](http://stackoverflow.com/questions/tagged/scodec), or mentioning [#scodec on Twitter](https://twitter.com/search?q=scodec&src=sprv).

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing scodec on the Github page, IRC channel, mailing list, or other venues.

-Concerns or issues can be sent to Michael Pilquist (mpilquist@gmail.com) or to Typelevel.

 scodec-bits
 ===========

 The scodec-bits library contains data structures for working with binary.
-It has no dependencies on other libraries, which allows it to be used by other libraries without causing dependency conflicts.
+It has no dependencies, which allows it to be used by other libraries without causing dependency conflicts.

 There are two primary data structures in the library, `ByteVector` and `BitVector`.
 Both are immutable collections and have performance characteristics that are optimized for use in the other scodec modules.
 However, each type has been designed for general purpose usage, even when other scodec modules are not used.
 For instance, `ByteVector` can be safely used as a replacement for immutable byte arrays.